magnetsystems/r2m-plugin-android/README.md

  rest2mobile** appears in the list of plugins.
 Click **OK**.
 5. Restart Android Studio.

 To confirm that the plugin is installed, look for a new **Magnet** item in the menu bar.
 When you click on this, the **Add REST API** menu item appears.

+For information on how to use the plugin, see the [Magnet rest2mobile wiki](https://github.com/magnetsystems/rest2mobile/wiki).

 The following screenshot is an example of the plug-in:

 ![rest2mobile plugin for Android Studio](https://github.com/magnetsystems/rest2mobile/blob/master/docimg/r2m-android.jpg)

-Use the rest2mobile plugin to generate Android code to interface with REST APIs.
-For information on how to use the plugin, see the [Magnet rest2mobile wiki](https://github.com/magnetsystems/rest2mobile/wiki).